CrossRef/event-data-percolator/README.md

  - `PERCOLATOR_SKIP_LANDING_PAGE_CACHE` - true or don't set
  - `PERCOLATOR_SKIP_ROBOTS_CACHE` - true or don't set
  - `PERCOLATOR_LOG_LEVEL` - one of 'debug' or 'info'.
 Defaults to 'info'.
+ - `PERCOLATOR_KAFKA_CONSUMER_GROUP_BUMP` - leave empty by default.
+If supplied, can be used to bump to a new consumer group during sysadmin

 ## Configure Kafka

 You should create a Kafka topic for the Input Evidence records with suffucient partitions for future expansion.
 Also note that a status topic should exist.
 Topic name should agree with value of PERCOLATOR_INPUT_EVIDENCE_RECORD_TOPIC and GLOBAL_EVENT_INPUT_TOPIC